Chapter 1 of 24

 Introduction

 Geometry can be defined as a quantitative and qualitative study of space and forms.
-The most fundamental attributes about space/form include shape and size.
+The most fundamental attributes about space and form include shape and size.
 Geometry is a deductive system.
 This means there is a logical development and a few simple, fundamental principles.
 But before moving on to the content of geometry, it is important to understand a little about the nature of geometry and something about its course of historical development.

 History